-- 2. Schoolwide reform strategies that are scientifically-researched based. - 2(a).
+2. Schoolwide reform strategies that are scientifically-researched based.

+2(a).
 Schoolwide reform strategies that provide opportunities for all children in the school to meet or exceed Georgia's proficient and advanced levels of student performance.

 The ways in which we will address the needs of all children in the school particularly the needs of students furthest away from demonstrating proficiency related to the State's academic content and student academic achievement standard are to increase student engagement by using brain based strategies, centers, small group instruction, and technology.
 We will use the Georgia Pyramid of Intervention to provide tier 1, 2, and 3 interventions through progress monitoring and Response to Intervention (RTI).
 We will integrate literacy into all other core content areas (i.e. math, science, social students).
 We will use hands-on, inquiry-based instruction to develop critical thinking and habits of mind skills in students.
 We will provide two paraprofessionals to reduce the student-teacher ratio which will allow teachers to work directly with struggling students.
 We will provide differentiated instruction for students based on frequent formative assessments.
-The teachers will utilize the web-based technology resources of Accelerated Reader (AR), Reading A-Z, First in Math, and fiction and non-fiction and Electronic Books (eBooks), First in Math and trade books to provide differentiated assistance to all students, iPad apps will be purchased using funds in the Instruction section of the Title I budget.
+The teachers will utilize the web-based technology resources of Accelerated Reader (AR), Reading A-Z, First in Math, and fiction and non-fiction trade books to provide differentiated assistance to all students, iPad apps and Promethean ActivTables purchased Title I funds from previous years will be used to provide differentiation and encourage students engagement.
 Materials and supplies to support the entire instructional program will be purchased with funds in the Instruction section of the Title I budget.
 These materials and supplies will be used by teachers and students throughout the school day for the purposes of enhancing instruction and meeting the needs of all learners.
-We will increase experiments in science classes and purchase materials to allow teachers to conduct essential labs weekly.